Huntsville High School (Arkansas)

 Huntsville High School is a comprehensive public high school serving students in grades nine through twelve in Huntsville, Arkansas, United States.
 It is one of three public high schools in Madison County and is the one of two high schools administered by the Huntsville School District.
 In 2012, Huntsville High School was nationally recognized with the Bronze Award by the U.S. News & World Report in its ranking of Best High Schools.

 Curriculum

 The student body makeup is 49 percent male and 51 percent female, and the total minority enrollment is 27 percent.
-The assumed course of study follows the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete 22 credit units before graduation.
-Students engage in regular and Advanced Placement (AP) coursework and exams.
-Huntsville High School is accredited by AdvancED (formerly North Central Association) since 1992.
+The assumed course of study follows the smart core curriculum developed the Arkansas Department of Education, which requires students to complete 22 credit units before graduation.
+Students engage in regular and Advanced Placement coursework and exams.
+Huntsville High School has been accredited by AdvancED (formerly North Central Association) since 1992.

-In 2010, student Aidan M. Baker was honored as a Scholar of the Presidential Scholars Program.
+In 2010, student Aidan M. Baker was honored as a scholar of the Presidential Scholars Program.